AlyaKoluncheva/WorkItemManagement/README.md

 Work Item Management System I created in Java for ***Telerik Academy Alpha Java 2020***.
  This was the first bigger project I have created from scratch in Java.
- The idea of it is to be something similar to Trello, but made in as a console app It started as a small application but with time I decided to continue adding different functions and new knowlages.
+ The idea of it is to be something similar to Trello, but made in as a console app It started as a small application but with time I decided to continue adding different functions and new knowledge.

 # Creating Team, Board and Member: